Financial Aid & Scholarships

 Check college websites for their scholarship opportunities!!

-Happening on Tuesday, September 30, the Financial Aid Workshop, presented by the counseling centers of Iroquois, East Aurora, and Holland High Schools and offered to parents of the Classes of 2026 and 2027, will feature presenters from the University of Buffalo.
+On Tuesday, September 30, the Financial Aid Workshop, was presented by the counseling centers of Iroquois, East Aurora, and Holland High Schools and offered to parents of the Classes of 2026 and 2027, will feature presenters from the University of Buffalo.
 This workshop will touch on topics related to the financial aspect of college such as TAP/Pell grants, FAFSA, Excelsior Scholarship and more.
 For more information, please contact the Student Support Services office at 716-652-3000 x 7876.

 Financial Aid Links